Last updated on

 Giving marketers one or a few days to convert traffic is ridiculous and unfair.
 By contrast, a 30-day conversion period allows for prospects to become customers and affiliates to get credit for their promotional efforts.
 Although thirty-day referral periods are a standard industry practice, a minimum of 90 days should be commonplace.

 Other factors you should consider are a program’s earnings per click (EPC), payout threshold, deep linking capabilities, and affiliate support.
 You’ll want to partner with merchants/affiliate managers who are intelligent, fair, responsive, and quick to resolve inquiries.
+The affiliate tracking software a merchant chooses is also critical to achieving success.
 Learn how to choose affiliate products and programs.

 Let’s review the best Mailchimp affiliate program alternatives.
 Many of the programs on this list are available on the top affiliate networks, including ShareASale, Impact, CJ Affiliate, and FlexOffers.
 These programs and networks are excellent for bloggers, YouTubers, beginners, and experienced marketers.
 A company might not mention an affiliate program on its website but may have one.
 Merchants typically link to their affiliate programs in their website menus and footers, and some offer programs on multiple networks.